-• Through a grant from an anonymous foundation in Marin County, the Home Project is now part of the Incubator program of Intersection for the Arts for 2016.
+• Through a grant from an anonymous foundation in Marin County, the Home Project is now part of the Incubator program of Intersection for the Arts.

-It is now possible to make a donation to this project through the fiscal sponsorship program Intersection for the arts offers.
-Your donation would be deeply appreciated, if interested, please drop us a line.
+It is now possible to make a donation to this project through the fiscal sponsorship program Intersection for the Arts offers.
+Your donation would be deeply appreciated.

 • Audio interview with Germán Herrera 09/19/15.